Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### Configuring the induction heater, IR temperature sensor and heatsink fan

 The thermopile sensor is configured using the M308 command with sensor type `"thermopile_tpis.object"` and pin name `"i2c"`.
 As well as the main output which provides nozzle temperature, it has two additional outputs which may be used for monitoring.
 Auxiliary output 1 has type `"thermopile_tpis.ambient"` and is the ambient temperature reported by the thermopile sensor.
 Auxiliary output 2 has type `"thermopile_tpis.environment"` and is the temperature of the nozzle surround reported by the auxiliary thermistor.

+As at 2026-06-29 the M308 command to configure the thermopile sensor accepts the following parameters, however many of these are likely to be withdrawn in future.
+None of these parameters should be needed in normal use.

+- **S** Sensor number
+- **R** Radiation exponent, must be between 3.8 and 4.4.
+The theoretical value is 4.0 but the sensor manufacturer recommends 4.2.
+- **F** Object field of view times emissivity, expressed as a fraction of 256.
+Normally in the range 110 to 120.
+- **W** Surroundings (as measured by the aux thermistor) field of view times emissivity, expressed as a fraction of 256.
+The sum of the F and W parameters should not exceed 256.
+- **T** Aux thermistor resistance at 25C
+- **B** Aux thermistor B parameter
+- **C** Aux thermistor C parameter

 The inductive heater is configured using the M950 command with pin name `"nozzleheat"`.
 The temperature sensor number in the M950 command must refer to the thermopile sensor primary output.